Po3Tato/Here-App/README.md

 ## Usage

-To start the application, run the main.py file:
+To start the application, run the main.p(go into the folder where it is located) file:

 `python main.py`